What Does a Sound Healing Session Look Like? A Step-by-Step Guide for the Curious

 A peaceful, uncluttered atmosphere

-Some practitioners may start by briefly explaining the session or inviting you to set an intention—but nothing intense or obligatory.
+The practitioner starts by briefly explaining the session or inviting you to set an intention, if you’d like.

 Getting Comfortable: Your Only Real “Job”